-- 10.5.3 The system of preventive maintenance employed for a precision approach runway category I, II or III shall include at least the following checks: - a) Visual inspection and in-field measurement of the intensity, beam spread and orientation of lights included in the approach and runway lighting systems; - b) Control and measurement of the electrical characteristics of each circuitry included in the approach and runway lighting systems; and - c) Control of the correct functioning of light intensity settings used by air traffic control. - 10.5.4 In-field measurement of intensity, beam spread and orientation of lights included approach and runway lighting systems for a precision approach runway category II or III shall be undertaken II or III shall be undertaken by measuring all lights, as far as practicable, to ensure conformance with the applicable specification of Appendix 2.analyze - 10.5.5 The frequency of measurement of lights for a precision approach runway category II or III shall be based on traffic density, the local pollution level, the reliability of the installed lighting equipment and the continuous assessment of the results of the in-field measurements but, in any event, shall not be less than twice a year for in-pavement lights and not less than once a year for other lights - 10.5.6 The frequency of measurement of lights for a precision approach runway category II or III for a precision approach runway categor II or III shall be based on traffic density, the local pollution level, the reliability of the installed lighting equipment and the continuous assessment of the results of the in-field measurements but, in any event, shall not be less than twice a year for in-pavement lights and not less than once a year for other lights including floodlights or as instructed by CAA. - 10.5.7 The system of preventive maintenance employed for a precision approach runway category II or III shall have as its objective that, during any period of category II or III operations, all approach and runway lights are serviceable and that, in any event, at least:
+- 10.5.3 The system of preventive maintenance employed for a precision approach runway category I, II or III shall include at least the following checks: - a) Visual inspection and in-field measurement of the intensity, beam spread and orientation of lights included in the approach and runway lighting systems; - b) Control and measurement of the electrical characteristics of each circuitry included in the approach and runway lighting systems; and - c) Control of the correct functioning of light intensity settings used by air traffic control. - 10.5.4 In-field measurement of intensity, beam spread and orientation of lights included approach and runway lighting systems for a precision approach runway category I, II or III shall be undertaken by measuring all lights, as far as practicable, to ensure conformance with the applicable specification of Appendix 2. - 10.5.5 Measurement of intensity, beam spread and orientation of lights included in approach and runway lighting systems for a precision approach runway category I, II or III shall be undertaken using a mobile measuring unit of sufficient accuracy to analyse the characteristics of the individual lights. - 10.5.6 The frequency of measurement of lights for a precision approach runway category I, II or III shall be based on traffic density, the local pollution level, the reliability of the installed lighting equipment and the continuous assessment of the results of the in-field measurements but, in any event, shall not be less than twice a year for in-pavement lights and not less than once a year for other lights including floodlights or as instructed by CAA. - 10.5.7 The system of preventive maintenance employed for a precision approach runway category II or III shall have as its objective that, during any period of category II or III operations, all approach and runway lights are serviceable and that, in any event, at least: